1769 Seed Archive

 Stone mounds from above

-In the 1769 garden the stone rows and mounds are used to showcase rare and interesting plants, for instance Tarakupenga (Coprosma acerosa), Tūkōrehu (Plantago raoulii), Kōpata (Pelargonium inodorum) and Te Auanga (Geranium retrorsum).
+In the 1769 Seed Archive the stone rows and mounds are used to showcase rare and interesting plants, for instance Tarakupenga (Coprosma acerosa), Tūkōrehu (Plantago raoulii), Kōpata (Pelargonium inodorum) and Te Auanga (Geranium retrorsum).

 Stone rows and mounds